plexydesk/plexydesk/README.md

 extraction and binary relation detection as well as tools for training custom extractors and relation detectors.

-MITIE comes with trained models for English.
-The named entity recognition model is trained based on data from the English Gigaword news corpus, the CoNLL 2003 named entity recognition task, and ACE data.
-There are also 21 binary relation extraction models provided which were trained on a
+MITIE comes with trained models for English and Spanish.
+The English named entity recognition model is trained based on data from the English Gigaword news corpus, the CoNLL 2003 named entity recognition task, and ACE data.
+The Spanish model is based on the Spanish Gigaword corpus and CoNLL 2002 named entity recognition task.
+There are also 21 English binary relation extraction models provided which were trained on a
 [combination of Wikipedia and Freebase data](https://sourceforge.net/projects/mitie/files/freebase_wikipedia_binary_relation_training_data_v1.0.tar.bz2/download).